2017 in ONE Championship: Background

 This event featured a world title fight for the ONE Women's Atomweight Championship.
 Eduard Folayang of the Philippines made the first defense of his title against top contender Ev Ting of Malaysia as ONE Championship: Kings of Destiny headliner.

-Rob Lisita has pulled out of the bout against Honorio Banario due to personal reasons and was replaced by Jaroslav Jartim of Czech Republic.
+Rob Lisita has pulled out of the bout against Honorio Banario for personal reasons and was replaced by Jaroslav Jartim of Czech Republic.
 A featherweight bout between top featherweight prospect Christian Lee of Singapore and Keanu Subba was originally scheduled for this card, but Keanu Subba suffered an injury during training camp.
 Lee instead faced Jian Ping Wan.

 Results

 ONE Championship: Dynasty of Heroes

 ONE Championship: Dynasty of Heroes (also known as ONE Championship 54) was a mixed martial arts event held by ONE Championship on May 26, 2017 at the Singapore Indoor Stadium in Kallang, Singapore.

 Background

 This event featured two world title fight for the ONE Women's Atomweight Championship Angela Lee of Singapore makes the second defense of her title against top contender Istela Nunes of Brazil as ONE Championship: Dynasty of Heroes headliner, for the ONE Welterweight Championship ONE Welterweight World Champion Ben Askren defends his title against rising young Malaysian star Agilan Thani as co-main event.

 Also features former ONE strawweight champion Dejdamrong Sor Amnuaysirichoke against indonesian prospect Adrian Matheis.

 The event has also featured a 15 minutes submission-only grappling super-match between former ONE Championship lightweight champion Shinya Aoki and multiple time BJJ champion Garry Tonon.
 If no submissions within the allotted time, match is declared a draw.